return42/sphkerneldoc/linux_src_doc/kernel/printk/printk_c.rst

 -----------

-If \ :c:func:`printk`\  is called from a CPU that is not online yet, the messages will be spooled but will not show up on the console.
-This function is called when a new CPU comes online (or fails to come up), and ensures that any such output gets printed.
+If \ :c:func:`printk`\  is called from a CPU that is not online yet, the messages will be printed on the console only if there are CON_ANYTIME consoles.
+This function is called when a new CPU comes online (or fails to come up) or goes offline.

 .. _`console_lock`: